Testimonials from students in the GEMS Honours Programme

-“The GHP is an exciting, thought provoking educational experience which stresses on something other educational sessions ignore - learning purely for the sake of learning.
-Celebrating an holistic approach towards intriguing, often ignored, topics of knowledge, GHP has given me a colorful and revolutionary experience.
+“The GHP is an exciting, thought-provoking educational experience which stresses on something other educational sessions ignore - learning purely for the sake of learning.
+Celebrating a holistic approach towards intriguing, often ignored, topics of knowledge, GHP has given me a colourful and revolutionary experience.
 No longer do I associate stress and monotony with knowledge.
 By connecting with other brilliant minds, I have started perceiving reality through a diverse lens.
-GHP is the halo and silver-lining for today's educational system as it encourages students to tether their inner creativity and to break-away from the monochromatic, orthodox framework of the past.”
+GHP is the halo and silver-lining for today's educational system as it encourages students to tether their inner creativity and to break away from the monochromatic, orthodox framework of the past.”

 Zainab Lilak (Student, The Winchester School)

 Click here to read all feedback and evaluation.